stoodder/falconjs/README.md

 ## Change Log
 ### v0.10.2
 **Highlights**
-* Full tested bindings and binding overrides
+* Fully tested bindings and binding overrides
 * The global Falcon object is now its own Falcon.Object which means you can utilize event listeners against it.

 **Enhancements**
-* Falcon is now its own Falcon.Object and may be utilized for global event handling **Bugs Fixed**
+* Falcon is now its own Falcon.Object and may be utilized for global event handling

+**Bugs Fixed**
 * Fixed Options Binding